One Year MA in Acting

 We want to ensure our training is accessible to as many people as possible.

-To help improve access to our training, we offer a limited number of Oxford School of Drama Bursaries for students joining the One Year Course.
+To help improve access to our training, we offer a limited number of Oxford School of Drama Bursaries for students joining the One Year MA in Acting.

 Audition Process